Champagne Taste on a Beer Budget

 You can choose a complete system (satellite speakers, center channel and subwoofer) from a single manufacturer, or you can specialize even further by choosing one brand for the main speakers and another brand for the subwoofer.

-Good affordable home theater packages are available from companies such as Mirage, Atlantic Technology, Cerwin Vega, Athena and others, but my current high-value choice is from American manufacturer Polk Audio.
+Good affordable home theater packages are available from companies such as Mirage, Atlantic Technology, Infinity, Harman Kardon, Definitive Technology, Athena and others, but my current high-value choices are from Polk Audio, Energy and Cambridge SoundWorks

 Polk's RM6750 system is comprised of 4 satellite speakers, one center channel and a powered subwoofer.
-It lists for $599 but is available from J&R Music World for $250, which is an outstanding value.
+It lists for $599 but is available online for under $300 - an outstanding value.
 Their small size (6.5 x 4 X 5 inches) makes them among the smallest high quality entry-level home theater speakers available.
-Also, if you wish to upgrade to 6.1 or 7.1 channels, you can buy the RM6751 satellite speaker individually in black, titanium or white colors.
+Also, if you wish to upgrade to 7.1 channels, you can buy the RM6751 satellite speaker individually in black, titanium or white colors.

-Even though the Polk system is small, it's still important to carefully note the measurements of these or any speakers and bring a measuring tape into your home theater or living room to verify that they'll fit in the desired space.
+Even though the Polk and Energy systems are small, it's still important to carefully note the measurements of these or any speakers and bring a measuring tape into your home theater or living room to verify that they'll fit in the desired space.
 Otherwise you may be in for a rude awakening when your newly aquired center channel speaker doesn't quite fit in your cabinet or your satellite speakers dominate your small living room!

 How Low Can You Go?

-Some of the value-oriented brands to look for in the subwoofer market include Polk Audio, Cerwin Vega, Velodyne and Outlaw Audio.
-And although size does matter (a 12-inch woofer in a large cabinet can generally put out deeper lower bass than an 8-inch woofer in a smaller cabinet), it is possible to get a relatively small subwoofer that will perform well, particularly in a smaller space.
+Some of the value-oriented high quality brands to look for in the subwoofer market include Polk Audio, Velodyne and Outlaw Audio.
+And although size does matter (a 12-inch woofer in a large cabinet can generally put out deeper lower bass than an 8-inch woofer in a smaller cabinet), it is possible to get a relatively small subwoofer that will perform well, particularly in a smaller room.
+Look closely at the frequency response ratings of your main speakers and that of the subwoofer to make sure there is some overlap.
+In other words, if your satellite speakers only go down to 120 Hz, but your chosen subwoofer only goes up to 100 Hz, then you may end up with some missing bass frequencies which will produce a hollow sound overall.

 Because bass frequencies are non-directional, a subwoofer can usually be tucked into a corner or placed out of sight without hurting its performance.
 Some even make nice end tables, just watch your drink during those cannon blasts!
 For help setting up a subwoofer, read our detailed tutorial, "How to Set Up a Subwoofer for Home Theater."